 Before the doctoral thesis can be submitted, the academic training for the PhD programme must be completed.
-The Faculty will issue a statement confirming that your academic training is completed and approved by the Faculty.
-You will get this by contacting the Section of Student and Academic Affairs at the Faculty of Medicine abd Health Sciences: email@example.com
+The Faculty will issue a statement confirming that your academic training is completed and approved.
+You will receive such a confirmation on request by contacting the Section of Student and Academic Affairs at the Faculty of Medicine and Health Sciences: firstname.lastname@example.org

-a) A statement that confirms an approved academic training.
+1) A statement from the Faculty that confirms an approved academic training.

-b) 1 bound copy of the thesis (complete with table of contents, compilation and references).
+2) 1 bound copy of the thesis (complete with table of contents, compilation and references).
 A PhD thesis at the Faculty of Medicine and Health Sciences should normally consist of at least 3 scientific papers/manuscripts,the PhD candidate should be first author of at least 2 of them and at least 1 should be accepted for publication.
 Detailed thesis requirements can be found in Section 10 in NTNU's PhD Regulations

 It is convenient if you use a standardised layout for the initial submission in order to reduce future discrepancies in page numbers, margins etc.

-d) Theses containing papers in which the candidate is either co-author or co-first author must include signed Co-author declarations.
-It must be possible to identify the candidate's independent contribution to each paper and include a consent from co-authors to include the paper in your doctoral thesis.
-If you are the only first author of an article there is no need to submit a co-author declaration.
+3) Theses containing papers in which the candidate is either co-author or co-first author must include signed Co-author declarations must be included for all papers.
+The declaration should identify the candidate's independent contribution to each paper and include a consent from co-authors to include the paper in your doctoral thesis.
+If you are the only first author of an article, there is no need to submit a co-author declaration.

 4) Complete list of publications - displaying all the candidate's publications, not only the publications included in the thesis.